1–2 spots available for Q2 · Claim yours

 9. Patch the entry point

 You cannot flip DNS yet.
 You have to find how they got in first.
-Common entry points:
+The common entry points:

 • Outdated plugin or theme with a known CVE